 International Pre-Dissertation Award, 1995, Washington University in St. Louis.

 Mellon Fellowship for language study, 1994, Washington University in St. Louis.

 Intensive Summer Arabic Tuition Scholarships, 1993, 1994, University of Chicago.

 Full financial support, 1992-1997, through additional fellowships, tuition scholarships, and teaching assistantships, Washington University in St. Louis.

 "Hermaphrodites in Pre-Modern Islamic History."
 This is an inquiry into the legal status of ambiguously-sexed people from early Islamic times through the 1700s.
 Previous scholarship on this subject is scant and tainted by the projection into the past of Muslims' twentieth-century insistence on sexual dimorphism.
-My preliminary research suggests that pre-modern Muslims were accepting of gender diversity and that hermaphrodites inhabited a recognized medial space between male and female.
+My preliminary research suggests that pre-modern Muslims were accepting of sexual diversity and that hermaphrodites inhabited a recognized medial space between male and female.

 "Speaking Stones: The Cemetery as a Laboratory for Undergraduate Research in the Humanities," Council for Undergraduate Research Quarterly 30, no. 4 (summer 2010), 9-13.
 Online at http://www.cur.org/quarterly/jun10/Gesink.pdf (member login required) or click here to order.

 Islamic Reform and Conservatism: al-Azhar and the Evolution of Modern Sunni Islam.
 London: I. B. Tauris, 2009.
 Trade edition, 2013.
 Arabic translation, forthcoming 2014.

 Adams Street Cemetery Database.
 Biographical and genealogical information on 603 burials in Berea's oldest cemetery; collaborative research project with students.
 Online at http://mcs.bw.edu/~bereahis